nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 fig.show()
 ```

-Going back to stacked bars, we can map the population of the department to the width of the stack instead of its height, so that each bar extends to 100%, allowing us to more directly compare percentages between stacks, while preserving a visual sense of how many people each stack represents:
+Going back to stacked bars, the book includes a chart like the one below, where the population of the department is mapped to the width of the stack instead of its height, so that each bar extends to 100%, allowing for a more direct comparison of percentages between stacks, while preserving a visual sense of how many people each stack represents.
+In both this chart and the ones above, the areas of the bars are proportional to the population.

 ```python
 fig = px.bar(long_df, x=long_df.index, y="percentage", hover_name="department", color="sector",